Rail transport in Israel: Ottoman Empire

-Rail infrastructure in what is now Israel was first envisioned and realized during the Ottoman period.
-Sir Moses Montefiore, in 1839, was an early proponent of trains in the land of Israel.
-However, the first railroad in Eretz Yisrael, was the Jaffa-Jerusalem railway, which opened on September 26, 1892.
-A trip along the line took 3 hours and 30 minutes.
-The line was initiated by the Jewish entrepreneur Joseph Navon and built by the French at meter gauge.
+Rail infrastructure in what is now Israel was first envisioned and realized during the Ottoman period. in 1839, Sir Moses Montefiore was an early proponent of trains in the land of Israel.
+However, the first railroad in Palestine was the Jaffa-Jerusalem railway, initiated by the Ottoman Jewish entrepreneur Joseph Navon Bey and built by the French at meter gauge.
+It opened on September 26, 1892 with a travel time of 3 hours and 30 minutes.

 The second line in what is now Israel was the Jezreel Valley railway from Haifa to Beit She’an, which had been built in 1904 as part of the Haifa-Daraa branch, a 1905-built feeder line of the Hejaz Railway which ran from Medina to Damascus.
-At the time, the Ottoman Empire ruled the Levant, but was a declining power and would succumb in World War I. During the Ottoman era, the network grew: Nablus, Kalkiliya, and Beersheba all gained train stations.
+During the Ottoman era, the network grew: Nablus, Kalkiliya, and Beersheba all gained train stations.
 The First World War brought yet another rail line: the Ottomans, with German assistance, laid tracks from Beersheba to Kadesh Barnea on the Sinai Peninsula.
 (This line ran through trains from Afula through Tulkarm.)
 This resulted in the construction of the eastern and southern railways.

 Mideastern regional rail travel: the British Mandate

-The British invaded the Levant, dismantled the Kadesh Barnea line, and built a new line from Beersheba to Gaza, allowing a connection with their own line from Egypt, running through Lod to Haifa.
-In 1920 a new company, called Palestine Railways was established, which took over the responsibility of running the country's rail network.
+During World War I, the British invaded the Levant, dismantled the Kadesh Barnea line, and built a new line from Beersheba to Gaza, allowing a connection with their own line from Egypt, running through Lod to Haifa.
+In 1920 a new company, called Palestine Railways, was established; it took over the responsibility of running the country's rail network.
 During the British Mandate, rail travel increased considerably, with a line being built between Petach Tikva and Rosh HaAyin, and Lydda (which was near the main airport in the area) becoming a major hub during WWII.
 Also during the war, in 1942, the British opened a route running from Haifa to Beirut and Tripoli.
 Shortly after the war expired, the Rosh HaNikra tunnel was dug, allowing train travel from Lebanon and points north (and west) to Palestine and Egypt.